 (Updated for 2018) Need a helping hand to create your strategic plan?
-Download our tried and tested strategic plan template – the same template being used by thousands of startups and multinationals alike.
-Our template will help you to create a complete strategy, from your vision statement through your values, to your focus areas, strategic objectives, and goals.
+Download our tried and tested strategic plan template – the same strategic plan template being used by thousands of startups and multinationals alike.
+Our strategic plan template will help you to create a complete strategy, from your vision statement through your values, to your focus areas, strategic objectives, and goals.

 The strategic planning template is in Microsoft Excel format and will walk you through the steps involved in creating a strategic plan tab-by-tab.
 In the end, you’ll have a simple, clean and elegant one-page strategic plan that you can print, share or even upload into our strategy tool Cascade.